 With the continued growth and proliferation of e-commerce, Web services, and Web-based information systems, the volumes of clickstream and user data collected by Web-based organizations in their daily operations has reached astronomical proportions.
 Analyzing such data can help these organizations determine the life-time value of clients, design cross marketing strategies across products and services, evaluate the effectiveness of pro-motional campaigns, optimize the functionality of Web-based applications, provide more personalized content to visitors, and find the most effective logical structure for their Web space.
 This type of analysis involves the automatic discovery of meaningful patterns and relationships from a large collection data.
 Web usage mining refers to the automatic discovery and analysis of patterns in clickstream and associated data collected or generated as a result of user interactions with Web resources on one or more Web sites.
 The goal is to capture, model, and analyze the behavioral patterns and profiles of users interacting with a Web site.
 The discovered patterns are usually represented as collections of pages, objects, or re-sources that are frequently accessed by groups of users with common needs or interests [1].

-In this project, our goal is to apply web usage mining in E-Commerce.
+In this project, our goal is to develop an e-commerce website for … in which we apply web usage mining (nêu cụ thể một số phương pháp mining) in E-Commerce.
 We want to create a system that can be able to analyze customers’ behavior and recommend them to buy different kind of products.

 LITERATURE REVIEW